-The Policy states that "[w]here a group applying for recognition wishes to use "University of Toronto", "University of Toronto Mississauga", "University of Toronto Scarborough", "U of T", "UTM", "UTSC", or similar, in their name, it shall be clear in their name and all related representations that it is a Student Group".
+The Policy states that "Where a group applying for recognition wishes to use "University of Toronto", "University of Toronto Mississauga", "University of Toronto Scarborough", "U of T", "UTM", "UTSC", or similar, in their name, it shall be clear in their name and all related representations (e.g., websites, social media, merchandise, etc.) that it is a Student Group".